cobereinbold/TuneIn/backend/README.md

-To start the server, run 'npm start'.
+To start the server, cd into this folder (backend), and run 'npm start'.
 This will run a server at http://localhost:5000/ Note that on mac, port 5000 is used for AirPlay and so you may run into an address in use error.
 Just change the port inside app.js for development.

 mongodb account details: email: official.skinnydriver@gmail.com password: SENG513Project